General Framing Guidelines

 These options are not available in X13 and prior versions.

 • Check Horizontal Framing to produce framing that runs horizontally instead of vertically, sometimes referred to as girts.
 When Horizontal Framing is checked, specify the Bottom Run Elevation, which is measured from the center of the lowest horizontal framing member relative to zero, the default top height of the subflooring on Floor 1.
-Also specify the Max Girt Length, available in X14 and newer versions.
+Also, specify the Max Girt Length, which is available in X14 and newer versions.

 The ability to create Horizontal Framing did not exist in X12 and prior versions.